DarrenHotLava/unity3d-assets/storefront-icon-pack-landscape/Assets/SOOMLA Storefronts Pack - Landscape/README.txt

 All images were created by SOOMLA as part of the Storefronts solution, and are now being distributed freely in the Unity Asset Store.

---- Other asset by SOOMLA ---
+--- Other Assets by SOOMLA ---

 SOOMLA Store - Virtual Economies & In App Purchases.
 Supports Google Play, iTunesConnect & Amazon.
 SOOMLA Profile - Connect your game to social networks.
 Supports Facebook, Twitter & Google+.